quantixed/imagej-macros/README.md

 If you can't bear to uninstall the third-party code (or don't know which update site causes the problem), just paste that code block into `StatupMacros.fiji.ijm` and things will start to work again.

 **Other notes** Note that usage of RGB images has a limitation of a filename length of 59 characters.

+**The grout looks really tiny and the scale bar is very thin** The suggested grout sizes work well for 400x400 images.
+If you have 1000x1000 images the suggested grouts will look thin when imported into a figure, adjust accordingly.
+As a guide, a 600x600 image that has two panels and one merge with a grout of 8 pixels will be 1816 pixels wide.
+At 300 dpi this is a final size of 155 mm.
+A full size figure is usually 170 mm, so the figure will be ~91% of the full width of the figure.
+If you shrink it to half size, now the grout will be 4 pixels or 0.34 mm which will look quite thin.
+A rule of thumb is grout should be 1/50th of the image width, but ultimately, test it out!